 though I cannot be said to

 If we are forced to accept that Don John is a villain because he is a villain, than why can’t his brother be a fixer and a leader because he is a fixer and a leader.
-For not only does Don Pedro scheme to bring Claudio and Hero together, which he does litter hindrance, but then then decides to:
+For not only does Don Pedro scheme to bring Claudio and Hero together, which he does with little hindrance, but then then he decides to:

 undertake one of

 And of course Leonato and Claudio both go along with this plan.
 For Don Pedro is the general, and love is the goal, and he will fight with whatever is at his disposal to destroy all enemies to love.

 4. The merry war

 Meanwhile, what about the part of the play people actually enjoy, Beatrice and Benedick?
 We learn in the first few lines that there is a merry war between them, and we see this almost as soon as they are on stage together.

 A lovely back and forth sparring.
 Although it must be said that if you remove this exchange from the scene it alters the scene in no way.
 Like the removal of Innogen from this play, we see evidence of further altering and Frankensteining as different plot points are shoved together, sometimes held by loose threads.

 Just as Don Pedro wars against the enemies of love, so do Benedick and Beatrice war with each other, trying to get the other to back down first and admit that one loves the other, until the very end, at which point the Doctor marries Donna (there's a wonderful production with Tenant and Tate).